jawline/PiFC/README.md

-#PiPlayground
+#PiFC

-An attempt at creating a Rust lib and a set of deploy scripts to assist with deploying on a Raspberry Pi and driving GPIO through rust.
+Building a Raspberry Pi flight controller in Rust